 If you think that one person can’t make a difference, sign up to sponsor a scholarship student and see the amazing results.

 You can make your donation with your credit card or PayPal account.
 Simply click the "Donate" button below.
 Even better, after you click the button, check the box "Make this a monthly donation" and your support will continue every month.

 (Please note on your check that your donation is for the scholarship program.)

 Scholarship students are showing us that anything is possible.
 On behalf of a very grateful future graduate and the Cambodian Village Fund, we thank you in advance for your generosity!

 Thank You Soroptimist International of La Jolla

-The Reach for the Sky scholarship program started in 2010 because of the generosity of the Soroptimist International of La Jolla.
+The Cambodian Village Fund Scholarship Program started in 2010 because of the generosity of the Soroptimist International of La Jolla.

 They continue to support the program by sponsoring a university student.